July 23rd, 2022 | By: The Startups Team | Tags: Crowdfunding, Angel Investing, Venture Capital (VC), Growing a Business, Funding

 Series funding is when a startup raises rounds of funds, each one higher than the next and each one increasing the value of the business.
 It's described alphabetically: Series A, B, C, D, and E.

-Once a startup makes it through the seed stage and they have some kind of traction — whether it’s number of users, revenue, views, or any other key performance indicator (KPI) — they’re ready to raise a Series A round.
+Once a startup makes it through the pre-seed funding stage and it has some kind of traction — whether it's number of users, revenue, views, or any other key performance indicator (KPI) — they're ready to raise a Series A funding round.

 Series A is a point at which many startups tend to fail.
 In a phenomenon known as “Series A crunch,” even startups that are successful with their seed round often have trouble securing a Series A round.